rehierl/node-tree-outliner/3-2-0-design-3.md

 event represents the section's open event.

 **CLARIFICATION**
-Authors need to be aware that, due to the strict definition (i.e. "next sibling"), the placement of a type-2 sectioning node is significant to the section of such a sectioning node.
+Authors need to be aware that, due to this strict definition (i.e. "next sibling"), the placement of a type-2 sectioning node is significant to the section of such a sectioning node.

 **CLARIFICATION**
 A type-2 section is empty, if its sectioning node has no next sibling.

-Note that a type-2  section is non-empty, if the sectioning node has a next sibling, regardless of what type of node the next sibling is (i.e. whether the next sibling represents meaningful content or not).
+Note that a type-2  section is non-empty, if the sectioning node has a next sibling, regardless of what type of node the next sibling is (i.e. whether the next sibling represents meaningful content or not, e.g. a whitespace node).

 Note that this definition requires an ordered tree of nodes.
 That is, because in an unordered tree, no node has one specific next sibling.
 All siblings are